sudokara/SE_Project_3/src/phoenix/Compression_Encryption/docs/Info.md

 ## Encryption
 - A strategy design pattern is used to switch between encryption algorithms.
 The `IEncryptionStrategy` interface is to be implemented by encryption strategies.
 It contains `encrypt` and `decrypt` methods along with an initialization for output directories, as mentioned in the compression section.
-- A singleton design pattern is used to generate and manage the encryption key, defined in `KeyManager` which uses `SingletonMeta` metaclass, a thread safe implementation of the singleton pattern.
+- A singleton design pattern is used to generate and manage the encryption key, defined in `KeyManager` which uses `SingletonMeta` metaclass, an implementation of the singleton pattern.
 Encryption algorithms might have differing implementations for this, so we also introduce a strategy design pattern in `IKeyStrategy`.
 - We use GPG to perform encryption.
 The concrete strategy for `IEncryptionStrategy` is `GPGEncryptionStrategy`.
 The concrete strategy for `IKeyStrategy` is `GPGKeyStrategy`.
 Also, we need to ensure a single `gpg` object is used across encryption and key management.
 A singleton `GPGSingleton.py` is used to initialize gpg with desired config.

 ## Manager